If RIT is your 1st choice college, we recommend our “friendly” Early Decision Plans.

 The college admissions process can be very confusing with a variety of application plans available at colleges across the country.
-The Undergraduate Admissions Office at RIT receives many questions about our Early Decision Plan.
+Every year the Undergraduate Admissions Office at RIT receives many questions about our Early Decision Plan.
 Frequently, school counselors, students and parents raise concerns about the implications of the "binding" admission requirements that many private colleges offer.

 One of the first and most important things to know about these Early Decision Plans is that they often differ in practice by institution.
 The Early Decision Plan at RIT is one that is used each year by hundreds of freshman applicants.
 Our plan can be described as a "friendly" version of a binding agreement.

-Early Decision candidates who are not accepted will, in most cases, be asked to submit midyear senior grades and will be reviewed a second time as part of the Regular Decision group of applicants.
-Candidates who are accepted to an alternate (second- or third-choice) program of study may request to be released from the conditions of the Early Decision Plan.
+Early Decision applicants who are not accepted will, in most cases, be asked to submit mid-year senior grades and will be reviewed a second time with applicants in the Regular Decision Plan.
+Early Decision applicants who are accepted to an alternate (second or third-choice) program of study may request to be released from the conditions of the Early Decision Plan.